-My current macronutrients are: 40 grams total carbs (5% of energy) of which 12 grams is fiber, 170 grams protein (28% of energy, 2.3 grams/kg BW/day), and 189 grams fat (67% of energy) or 2,497 kcal/day.
-The ketogenic ratio (KR) of my diet is 1.57.
+In the table above, the rightmost column shows the ketogenic ratio (KR).
 In 1980, Withrow published the equation for the KR as follows: KR = (0.9 F + 0.46 P) ÷ (C + 0.58 P + 0.1 F), where F is grams of dietary fat, P is grams of dietary protein, and C is grams of dietary carbohydrate.
 From the equation, we can see that carbohydrate is 100% antiketogenic, fat is 90% ketogenic and 10% antiketogenic, and protein is 46% ketogenic and 58% antiketogenic.
 Therefore, the major determinants of a diet’s ability to produce ketosis are its carbohydrate and fat content, whereas its protein content has only a minor effect on ketosis.
 The KR can range from 0 (glucose) to 9 (pure fat).
 Using Withrow’s equation, this study, here, found that a diet with a KR ≥ 1.7 likely results in nutritional ketosis in humans.
 Therefore, anyone can formulate a low-carbohydrate diet to be ketogenic or non-ketogenic according to their own preference.
 As you can see, the KR ratio of my diet has been declining as the dietary fat and protein intake has decreased while dietary carbohydrate remaining relatively constant.
 In March 2021, the KR increased due to an increase in dietary fat despite a small increase in dietary protein and carbohydrate.
 Remember, the KR is just an estimate of a diet’s potential to produce nutritional ketosis.
 I have remained in nutritional ketosis continuously since 2012 regardless of the KR of my diet including a time when my daily carbohydrate intake was ≈70 grams/day.
 Although the KR is useful, if you need to know whether or not you are in nutritional ketosis, you should measure breath, blood, or urine ketones.

 Table 2.2 below shows the mean and 95th percentile of the interstitial glucose (IG) and standard deviation of the interstitial glucose (SDIG) of 564 non-diabetic subjects as measured by CGM from the five studies referenced below.